Lyrkanea/arduinoMusic/README.md

 # arduinoMusic
-Play songs with a buzzer on pin #11 of an Arduino board
+Play songs on a variety of devices using an Arduino board